sahuang/sahuang.github.io/writeups/seetf-2023/index.md

 download_content("http://pypi.seeia.seetf.sg/api/v2/status.json", "manifest.json")
 ```

 They form a Chrome plugin, if we install it, it's actually a plugin that turn a page to black when launching (which will crash Chrome).
-As per admin, "Only seetf.sg domains are in scope", so that "https://rainbowpigeon.me" reference should also be irrelevant.
+As per admin, "Only `seetf.sg` domains are in scope": so `https://rainbowpigeon.me` reference should also be irrelevant.

-At this point I figured that http://pypi.seeia.seetf.sg/ is an interesting site, because apparently it's a pypi hosted by the author himself.
+At this point I figured that [http://pypi.seeia.seetf.sg](http://pypi.seeia.seetf.sg) is an interesting site, because apparently it's a pypi hosted by the author himself.
 What if flag is there?
 I clicked at all links, and browsed all files/code on this website, but nothing.
 We can view files on site in this way:

 ![View file on seeia.seetf.sg](https://media.discordapp.net/attachments/1116955194643714129/1116969822757072906/image.png)